Studies in Additive Number Theory by Circles of Partition: Children, Offspring and Family Induced by Circles of Partition

-if the parent CoP has $n_a$ axis points and $n_a=2\left\lfloor\frac{k}{2}\right\rfloor>3$. \end{theorem} \begin{proof} In virtue of Proposition \ref{P-common_points} two CoPs are connected if and only if they have a common point.
-And the children are generated by pairs of points on different axes.
-Each such point $[x]$ of the parent CoP occurs therefore in $n_a-2$ children at least.
-Hence there are $\frac{(n_a-2)(n_a-3)}{2}$ pairs of children containing the point $[x]$.
-There are $n_a$ axis points.
-Therefore this number of pairs must be multiplied by $n_a$.
-This results the formula of the lower bound.\\ \end{proof}
+\begin{proof} By Proposition \ref{P-common_points}, two CoPs are connected if and only if they have a common point.
+The children are produced by pairs of points on different axes.
+Each such point $[x]$ of the parent CoP appears in at least $n_a-2$ children.
+Hence, there are $\frac{(n_a-2)(n_a-3)}{2}$ pairs of children containing the point $[x]$.
+Since there are $n_a$ axis points, we deduce the lower bound. \end{proof}

-In comparison with Theorem \ref{T-numberofchildren} we observe that the number of pairs of connected children of a complete family is always greater or equal to the number of its children.
-From the proof of Theorem \ref{connectoffspring} we see that each child is connected with another child of the same family.
+In analogy with Theorem \ref{T-numberofchildren}, we observe that the number of pairs of connected children of a complete family is at least the number of its children.
+From the proof of Theorem \ref{connectoffspring}, we deduce that each child is connected to another child of the same family.